Painted

 Lower Sonoran zone in southern half of Lower California south of latitude 29.30.

-A tree (50 feet in height) distributed in valleys of southern Arizona.
+A tree up to 50 feet high, distributed in hot valleys of southern Arizona.